-- Providing Nearly \$130 billion to Help K-12 Schools Re-Open Safely: This bill makes nearly \$130 billion available to states and school districts for immediate and long-term relief so they can work with public health experts to safely re-open schools and make up for lost time in the classroom.
-This includes: - ➤ Repairing ventilation systems, reducing class sizes and implementing social distancing guidelines, purchasing personal protective equipment, and hiring support staff to care for students' health and well-being. - Ensures 20 percent of the funding that schools receive must be reserved to address and remediate learning loss among students. - Includes Funding to Support Colleges and Universities: This bill includes nearly \$40 billion for institutions of higher education to help make up for lost revenue due to the pandemic.
-Requires institutions to dedicate at least half of their funding for emergency financial aid grants to students to help prevent hunger, homelessness and other hardships facing students as a result of the pandemic. - Broadband: Helping to Bridge the Digital Divide By Providing \$7.6 Billion to Expand Internet Connectivity to Students and Communities, Including by: - ➤ Reimbursing schools and libraries central points for connectivity in many communities to purchase equipment such as hotspots, internet service, and computers on behalf of students and patrons.
-This equipment is essential for homework when in-person classes resume, as well as for hybrid and remote learning. - Ensuring schools and libraries can quickly access this critical funding by relying on the Federal Communications Commission and its E-rate program to administer the funds equitably.
+- Providing Nearly \$130 billion to Help K-12 Schools Re-Open Safely: Like the House bill, the Senatepassed bill makes nearly \$130 billion available to states and school districts for immediate and longterm relief so they can work with public health experts to safely re-open schools and make up for lost time in the classroom.
+This includes: - ➤ Repairing ventilation systems, reducing class sizes and implementing social distancing guidelines, purchasing personal protective equipment, and hiring support staff to care for students' health and well-being. - Ensures 20 percent of the funding that schools receive must be reserved to address and remediate learning loss among students. - ➤ The Senate-passed bill includes several new provisions related to K-12 funding: - Requires states to award K-12 funds to local school districts no later than 60 days after receipt and school districts to develop plans that ensure schools return to inperson learning; - Dedicates \$800 million to help meet the needs of homeless young people;

+- Funds evidence-based summer enrichment at \$1.3 billion and afterschool support initiatives also at \$1.3 billion; - Allocates \$3 billion for Individuals with Disabilities Education Act (IDEA); and - Provides \$2.75 billion for states to award grants to private K-12 schools. - Includes Funding to Support Colleges and Universities: Like the House bill, the Senate-passed bill includes nearly \$40 billion for institutions of higher education to help make up for lost revenue due to the pandemic.
+Requires institutions to dedicate at least half of their funding for emergency financial aid grants to students to help prevent hunger, homelessness and other hardships facing students as a result of the pandemic.
+Like the House bill, the Senate bill included a provision to close the 90-10 loophole abused by predatory for-profit institutions, but now delays implementation until Oct.
+1 and applies in FY 2023. - Student Loans: The Senate added a provision to the bill to make any future student loan forgiveness passed between December 2020 and January 2026 not taxable income. - Senate-Passed Bill Providing an Amended Version of House Provision On Expanding Internet Connectivity to Students and Communities: - ➤ The House bill had provided \$7.6 billion to reimburse schools and libraries central points for connectivity in many communities to purchase equipment such as hotspots, internet service, and computers on behalf of students and patrons.
+This equipment is essential for homework when in-person classes resume, as well as for hybrid and remote learning.
+The Senate-passed bill instead provides \$7.1 billion for reimbursing schools and libraries for this purpose. - Like the House bill, the Senate-passed bill ensures schools and libraries can quickly access this critical funding by relying on the Federal Communications Commission and its E-rate program to administer the funds equitably.